 Today, millions of companies worldwide are utilizing many IoT services and their security because of the vast advantages they provide.
 As days go by, technology is rising to its peak and enterprises are trying to keep with the changes.
 IoT security plays an important role in keeping enterprises and other businesses safe from being invaded.

 Feril Mohammed Hazem is an industry expert and a professional writer working at ThinkPalm Technologies.
 He has a keen interest in AI.
-He is fascinated by futuristic technology and its ways.
+He is fascinated by futuristic write for us technology and its ways.
 Off the screen, he is a movie buff, likes playing basketball and listening to music.